jessicarose/open-advice-1-1s/README.md

 3. Advertise your availability for 1:1's
 4. Share your Calendly link with interested advice seekers
 5. Join advice seekers via Zoom at agreed-upon time to chat
+6. Offer empathetic support and advice
-6. Take notes or plan follow up as needed
+7. Take notes or plan follow up as needed

 # Tooling
 * [Calendly](https://calendly.com/): an automatic calendar booking system, to make it easy for advice seekers to book a slot in your calendar.
 Free for one meeting type, $8/month for full use.
 14 day free trial available without needing a credit card.

-* [Zoom](https://zoom.us/): A popular web conferencing software that can be connected to Calendly, giving each advice seeker a link for your call with them
+* [Zoom](https://zoom.us/): A popular web conferencing software that can be connected to Calendly, giving each advice seeker a link for your call with them.
+Free for limited personal useage.

 ## Optional tooling

 * [Zapier](https://zapier.com/): A service that will let you connect your Calendly account to Google Sheets, useful if you want to keep a record of who you have spoken to for followup.

 # Setting up Calendly

 Calendly is a great tool for managing signups for your open advice 1:1s with people.
-You'll want to have it fully set up before advertising your availability, so that you're able to share the link when requested.
+You'll want to have it fully set up before advertising your availability, so that you're able to share your Calendly link when requested.

-You will need to create an event type you want people to book.
+You will need to create an event type you want to have advice-seekers book.
 Name this event type something that clearly communicates the purpose of the call.
 For example, the calendly event type for my 1:1 calls is called "30m 1:1 Advice call".
 Set up your event to only run on the times and dates you want to offer advice on.

 To avoid conflicts with your schedule, you can connect Calendly with your calendar.
 Calendly will then only offer slots that are free on your calendar to advice-seekers.